Master BigQuery Reporting: Essential SQL Templates for GA4

 Next, you’ll discover what unique metrics can be added to the standard GA4 metrics with OWOX BI Streaming.

 Finally, you’ll get a chance to download a PDF with all of the query templates.
-For that, simply enter your email address, and you’ll get the download link.
+For that, simply enter your email address, and you’ll get the all of the queries you need to get started with GA4 data in BigQuery.

 What is Google BigQuery?